che-incubator/openwrt-helloworld-package/README.md

 ## Development with Eclipse Che

 - Create and start a workspace from this repository.
 - Open the target workspace.
-Link HelloWorld package, configs and install all the necessary packages to build OpenWRT.
-We can do this by running the following tasks from the devfile.yaml file: `Link helloworld package`, `Copy diff-config to OpenWRT`, `Install all package definitions`.
+We must install all package definitions, copy the .config file, and build all packages and the kernel.
+We can do this by running the following tasks from the [devfile](https://github.com/che-incubator/openwrt-helloworld-package/blob/main/devfile.yaml): `Install all package definitions`, `Copy diff-config to OpenWRT`, and `Build all packages and the kernel`.
-- Build OpenWRT by running the following task from the devfile.yaml file: `Build all packages and the kernel`.

 ## Builds